 let text_feature = text_encoder.encode("a dog")

-library becomes possible.
-Below is a flowchart of how Queryable works
+This approach makes real-time text searching across tens of thousands of photos in your library possible.
+Below is a flowchart of how Queryable works:

 Performance

-, how much does the CLIP-based album search capability improve?
-The answer is: overwhelmingly better.
+Compared to the search function of the iPhone Photos app, how much does the CLIP-based album search capability improve?
+The answer is: it’s overwhelmingly better.
 With CLIP, you can search for a scene in your mind, a tone, an object, or even an emotion conveyed by the image.

 I made a video to demonstrate the search capabilities of Queryable: